• Skip to main content

 • Bake immediately: While many kinds of cookie dough can be refrigerated prior to baking, this dough is just the right consistency at room temperature, which is why I recommend baking them immediately.

-• The importance of leaving cookies on the baking sheet: The goal of taking the cookies out when they’re no longer shiny is to keep them from becoming too browned or drying out.
-At this point, they’ll be slightly under-cooked, and leaving them on the hot baking sheet allows them to finish cooking through without browning further.
+• The importance of leaving cookies on the baking sheet: Removing the cookies when they're no longer shiny means they'll be slightly under-cooked.
+Leaving them on the hot baking sheet allows them to finish baking without continuing to brown.

 • Doneness of browned butter: You know your butter is adequately browned when it develops brown flecks and a nutty smell.